MichaelCurrin/code-cookbook/recipes/ci-cd/netlify/functions/basic.md

 Breakdown of the URL:

-- `/.netlify` - this is fixed.
+- `/.netlify/functions` - this is a fixed path and cannot be configured.
-- `functions` is the directory you configured and used above.
 - `hello` is based on the JS script name.